-The Higher Education Opportunity Act of 2008 (HEOA) requires postsecondary institutions that participate in federal aid programs to provide disclosures to the public.
+The Higher Education Opportunity Act of 2008 (HEOA) requires postsecondary institutions who participate in federal aid programs to provide disclosures to the public.
 In compliance with federal law, Bakersfield College discloses the following written and linked information to current and prospective students, current employees, parents, coaches, and counselors of prospective student athletes.

 The Bakersfield College (BC) Financial Aid Office sends an Annual Notice to students by email containing a link to this Consumer Information page and its disclosures.
 The Financial Aid Office can also provide a paper copy of Consumer Information disclosures.
 Use the contact information at the bottom of this page to submit your request.

 Bakersfield College, as noted in its Educational Master Plan, builds upon more than 100 years of excellence and continues to contribute to the intellectual, cultural, and economic vitality of the communities it serves.
 To learn more about the mission, vision, and values of Bakersfield College, visit About BC.

 The following disclosures provide in-depth data about the school, its demographics and programs, and the policies that govern it:

 The Family Education Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of student records.
 Parents or eligible students have the right to inspect and review the student's educational records, request corrections to records they believe are inaccurate or misleading, and file complaints with the Department of Education.
 (The student must create an FSA ID or log in with their existing ID before filing the complaint.)